Simon's Rock at Bard College: Academics

 Faculty at Simon's Rock at Bard College are primarily appointed to one of the following four academic divisions: the Division of the Arts, the Division of Languages and Literature, the Division of Science, Mathematics and Computing, and the Division of Social Studies.
 Students may also hold one of several concentrations available under Interdivisional Studies.

 Simon's Rock at Bard College sign in Barrytown, New York in summer 2025.

 Over 40 concentrations are available, including art history, Asian studies, chemistry, mathematics, physics, and theater.
 The school offers study abroad and independent study opportunities, as well as a 3/2 dual-degree program with Columbia University and Dartmouth College for those who wish to pursue engineering.
 Simon's Rock also has an articulation agreement with Lincoln College at the University of Oxford.

 While many students receive associate degrees after two years and transfer to other institutions, around half stay and moderate into the Simon's Rock B.A. program.
 Those who wish to remain eligible for a bachelor's degree must complete senior theses, which become professionally printed, archived, and remain available to the public in the Alumni Library.

 Classes are discussion-oriented, with lecture based offerings.
 The system is predicated on the idea that the students bring as much value to the class as the professors.
 In fact, orientation for incoming students is a mandatory week-long writing and thinking workshop, designed to readjust students to pedagogical, cooperative bidirectional learning.

 It is a school policy that teachers and administrators are referred to on a first-name basis.
 Professors never receive tenure as a matter of policy.

 There are only about 400 students (though due to its small size, large fluctuations in class enrollment and admissions are common), resulting in a very low student-to-faculty ratio, around 8:1.
 Few classes have more than 15 students; none have more than 30.
 Some classes have as few as three students, and independent study or tutorial courses in which one student works closely with a professor are common.

+Accreditation

+Simon's Rock was accredited from 1973 to 2021 by the New England Association of Schools and Colleges.
+Since 2021, it has operated as a branch location of Bard College under its accreditation by the Middle States Commission on Higher Education.